tenstorrent/tt-forge-fe/docs/src/dev_notes/verification.md

 ## General Overview

-When comparing our `compiled_model` with the `framework_model` (e.g., `PyTorch`), we aim to verify whether the output from the `compiled_model` is sufficiently similar to the output from the `framework_model` (where required degree of similarity is configurable).
+When comparing our `compiled model` with the `framework model` (e.g., `PyTorch` model running on host), we aim to verify whether the output from the `compiled model` is sufficiently similar to the output from the `framework model` (where required degree of similarity is configurable).

 So generally we want to perform the following steps:
-1. Create a framework model
+1. Create a framework model.
-2. Run a forward pass through the framework model
+2. Run a forward pass through the framework model.
-3. Compile the framework model using `Forge`
+3. Compile the framework model using `Forge`.
-4. Run a forward pass through the compiled model
+4. Run a forward pass through the compiled model.
 5. Compare the outputs.

 Most of the above steps `verify()` function does for us: